ALevitskyy/jabroni/README.md

 link_extractor.py - line 158, can change search terms to your liking

-ranker.py - line 8, change wegihts and terms based on your needs
+ranker.py - line 8, change weights and terms based on your needs

 ranker.py - line 86, can change n=2 to different values if you want more than two jobs per company

 ## Why async?

-So that the code runs easily both in a Jupyter Notebbok and as a script
+So that the code runs easily both in a Jupyter Notebook and as a script

-When using Jupyter Notebook no need to wrap function calls into asyncio.run()
+When using Jupyter Notebook no need to wrap function calls into ```asyncio.run()```

 Developing in Jupyter Notebook helps me to see all intermediate states of the browser

-and ability to pause in any given time
+and ability to pause at any given time